soster/htadmin/README.md

 It comes with a preconfigured docker-compose.yml, so you don't have to install a LAMP stack locally for testing but can use docker instead.

-You find the application in `sites/html/htadmin`.
+You find the application in `app/htadmin` and the area to secure for testing in `app/test`.

 ![Screenshot](screenshot.png "Screenshot")